EdwardEisenhauer/AKAI-LPD8/README.md

 # AKAI-LPD8
-My friend told me to code it, not sure why tho

-## What?

-My friend gave me AKAI LPD8 and told me to read the MIDI stream and prepare it to be sent via MQTT and wrap it all into some python package.
+My friend gave me an AKAI LPD8 MIDI interface and asked me to prepare a library to precess MIDI stream into something that could be sent via MQTT.
 I've never used MQTT before.
-Nor the packages.
-And I'm low on caffeine.

-Update: it seems I should prepare some inter/extrapolating functions.

-## What about the lights

-I have some RGB controller made by BleBox and I would like to control it via AKAI.
-Three knobs should control red, green, and blue diodes.
-Tapping pads for the "boom" effect or setting a blinking tempo would be a nice feaure.

 ## Structure

+### Sideproject - akai-to-wLightBox.py

+I have a Blebox wLightBox RGB to control the LED strip in my room.
+We thought it would be nice to use its API to control it via AKAI.

+Currently, the following features are included:

+Knobs:
+  - R, G, B, and W intensity
+  - colour and effect fading, and effect step durations (from 0 to 1000ms)
+  - effect mode (one out of 7 predefined by BleBox)

+Pads:
+  - R, G, B, and W toggling

+#### Usage

+Just run ```python3 akai-to-wLightBox.py IP``` providing it with wLightBox's IP address.

+### wLightBox.py

+Used to communicate with the wLightBox via its API (simple GET and POST requests with JSON).

-### Lights
+### akai.py

-Lights is supposed to be a class allowing to:
- - [x] set the RGB for a given values,
+Used to listen for the incoming MIDI messages.

+## TODO
- - [ ] make a "boom" effect,
+  - [ ] introduce an MQTT module
- - [ ] blink the lights with the given frequency.
+  - [ ] do something with the shared viariables in akai.py

-### Akai

-Akai is suposed to represent the state of the LPD8 interface.

-## Issues
+  - [ ] rewrite interepolate functions to convert knob positions into bpms

-### Known
+## Known issues

 1. Knob 8 has some physical glitches.
-When turned clock-wise to the end of range after the value exceeds 127 it comes back to 90-some to reach again 127.
+When turned clockwise to the end of range after the value exceeds 127 it comes back to 90-some to reach again 127.
+  1. All the knobs are sometimes glitchy.

-2. My current knowledge indicates that there is no way to get a current state of a knob.
+2. My current knowledge indicates that there is no way to get a current state of a knob (due to the MIDI architecture).

-3. LightBox's IP should be static or some way to detect it should be implemented.

 ### Resolved (may be helpful for the visitors)